2017 changes highlighted

 D.1 WC : Weight of the crew

-The weight per crew member is assumed to vary according to the length of the boat, the sail area and the number of crew according to the following formula:
+The weight per crew member (WCM) is assumed to vary according to the length of the boat and the number of crew in accordance with the following formula:

-D.2 WS : Minimum weight of the catamaran in sailing conditions
+D.2 WS : Minimum weight of the catamaran ready to sail

 - The sailing weight is the weight of the catamaran ready to sail, excluding personal equipment, such as buoyancy aids or trapeze harnesses.

 - The boat itself, and all gear and sails weighed, should be in a dry condition.
 If this is not possible every effort should be made to dry the items as much as possible, and then the measurer should apply a correction for the weight of the remaining water.

 - All "normal" and "reasonably sized" sheets and lines used for sailing are to be included, if always carried.

 - Paddles are to be included, if always carried.

 - Other items, if always carried, will be included, or a fraction of the weight thereof included, in the WS measurement at the discretion of the measurer, who will also decide what is "normal" and "reasonably sized"